 Monster Toes are the perfect sweet treat to hand out to all of the little ghosts and goblins that will be knocking on your door this Halloween.
 If your hosting a kids Halloween Party instead of going door-to-door trick or treating, have a plate of Monster Toes ready.
 The ghosts and goblins attending the festivities will enjoy taking a big bite out of these monster toes.
-Since this recipe uses circus peanuts instead of the usual cookies for the ‘toes’, you could easily use these monster toes as a name card holder, at each place setting.
+You could easily use these monster toes as a name card holder, at each place setting also.

 I sliced the Dots in half and was left with plenty of Dots to snack on while I was frosting my toes.
 Then when I took a break from frosting toes, I decided to eat a bowl of frosted mini wheat cereal, to balance out my diet after eating a box of Dots, a light bulb went off in my head..”Hey, Why not use some crushed, frosted mini wheat cereal for the ‘hair’ on my ‘toes’.
 Great idea!
 If you want to add ‘hair’ to your ‘toes’ you could use frosted mini wheat cereal, sweeten flaked coconut (tinted a scary color would be fun) or anything else you have on hand.
 Let your imagination run wild.